ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 ### Better team coordination and control

+> Small teams are easy to manage and can modify process quickly to meet work styles. - TK

 Smaller teams mean fewer meetings and more communication between team members.
 Team members no longer must wade through endless emails to find the nuggets of information that pertain to them.
 Even though it creates more individual responsibility and greater personal accountability, teams also have the fluidity to use products of their own choice that work best for both the projects and the team members.
 With more agility comes greater communication and coordination between members, as well as faster feedback between teams and extended collaborators such as product owners, testers, and the Program Manager.

 ### Easier to bring new members onboard

+> I think it’s also easier for a new Ranger to on-board the program.
+There is no more Ruck guide and other stuff.
+You just follow aka.ms/sos and you’re done.  - WK

 In the past, new members had to read process documents such as the Ruck Guide and go through a period of mentoring to become productive members of the group.
 Now, all they need to do is follow the Rangers’ landing site at [aka.ms/sos](htpps://aka.ms/sos) to be up to date on all ongoing projects and teams.
+The _sos_ page is created and maintained by the Ranger PM and provides a "home page" for new Rangers.
+The page was created using simple markdown and is just a simple _readme.md_ file for the main team project in our repository on VSTS.

 In other words, the resources that they need are all neatly organized and available on demand (“*pull*” instead of the previous “*push*” of having a mentor send them artifacts to consume).
 All a new Rangers needs to bring is their experience and passion for all things ALM.

-> **TODO:EDWARD** - **DougE: Example of how you did it?
+> **DONE:EDWARD** - **DougE: Example of how you did it?
 What resources/tools did you use?**

 ## Cons of the Ranger transformation